Who We Are

 Students will study the historical and philosophical bases of physical education and recreation.
 The course will include the philosophies of well-known physical education and recreation professionals, and their implications and consequences for the individual and society.
 The course reflects the continuing growth of these fields within a variety of educational, sport, and recreational environments.

-Required physical education and recreation major courses 51 hours
+Required physical education and recreation major courses 51 credits

 This comprehensive course covers major body systems including the musculoskeletal, nervous, digestive, cardiovascular and respiratory systems.
 One or more field trips that have direct applications may be arranged, dependent on availability.
 This course is designed to give Physical Education and Recreation majors a strong foundation for PER 341 Kinesiology.
 Biology majors should instead enroll in BIO 233 Human Anatomy & Physiology I and BIO 333 Human Anatomy & Physiology II.
 Three hours of lecture and one two-hour laboratory per week.